awsdocs/aws-codepipeline-user-guide/doc_source/concepts-continuous-delivery-integration.md

-# Continuous Delivery and Continuous Integration<a name="concepts-continuous-delivery-integration"></a>
+# Continuous delivery and continuous integration<a name="concepts-continuous-delivery-integration"></a>

 CodePipeline is a *continuous delivery* service that automates the building, testing, and deployment of your software into production\.